Home » Read & Learn » WordPress » WordPress How To: SEO Permalinks (Before or After Launch)

 Caution Will Robinson

-On your Permalinks page, you’ll see the available tags below the Custom Structure field that you can click and add in any order you want.
-But don’t.
+You’ll see the available tags below the Custom Structure field on your Permalinks page.
+You can click and add them in any order you like, but don’t.

-This situation is one of those; just because you can doesn’t mean you should cases.
+This situation is one of those: just because you can doesn’t mean you should.
 You want your Permalinks to be as short, sweet, and descriptive as possible.
 Unfortunately, the longer the Permalink, the less user-friendly it becomes.

-When visiting the Permalinks page, the options can be overwhelming — and overkill for most websites.
-Sticking with /%postname%/ allow you to structure your permalinks in a way that will add the post title after your domain name providing readers with a user-friendly URL.
+The options on the Permalinks page can be overwhelming and overkill for most websites.
+Sticking with /% postname%/allows you to structure your permalinks so that the post title is added after your domain name, providing readers with a user-friendly URL.

-SEO TIP: By including your primary keyword in your post or page title, it is also in that page/post’s Permalink.
+SEO TIP: Including your primary keyword in your post or page title is also in that page/post’s Permalink.
 Great for SEO.
 But don’t overdo it!
 Read more about SEO here.

 Is your website already live?